moneroguides/1x03-using-moneo-as-money/script.md

 If you followed all the steps in the last video you should now choose *Select node manually*.
 By default your localhost IP address is filled in, along with the default port for Monero [RPC's](https://monerodocs.org/interacting/monero-wallet-rpc-reference/#rpc).
 We are using our wallet software on the same machine as the node, so we'll leave everything on the default settings.

 If you are using a different computer on the same network, you will need to select the local IP address attributed to the machine hosting the node.
-This will commonly start with *192.168* and can be found in your network settings.
+This will commonly start with **192.168** and can be found in your network settings.

 To connect to the daemon you will need to edit the firewall rules on the machine hosting your node.
 The default port for RPC's is `18081`.
-Please follow the instructions from the second video **Setting up your own Node**  To forward this port, it is not necessary to edit the firewall rules on your router at this point.
+Please follow the instructions from the second video *Setting up your own Node*.
+It is not necessary to edit the firewall rules on your router at this point.

 If you were unable or did not want to set up your own node during the second video please select *Auto connect*.
 This will instruct Feather to connect you to one of its preselected nodes.